Dr Teresa Gontijo de Castro

 Research | Current

-- Discipline of Nutrition (Feb 2019- recent): Projects on infant and childhood nutrition using the data of Growing up in New Zealand birth cohort study (Senior Research Fellow)
+c.
+Projects on maternal, infant and childhood nutrition, mostly using data from the Growing up in New Zealand birth cohort study.

 Teaching | Current